 The remarkable 35-storey office complex, situated at 130 Lonsdale St, was constructed on land owned by the Uniting Church, on and around the 162-year-old Wesley Church.

-A unique transaction with the developer Charter Hall means the site will not

-    be sold.
-It will be leased from the Uniting Church for 125 years, assuring

-    the church’s future as a place of worship and community gathering for
+A partnership arrangement with developer Charter Hall means the site has not been sold, rather it is being leased from the Uniting Church for 125 years, assuring the Church’s future as a place of worship and community gathering for perpetuity.

-    perpetuity.